Patient Participation Group

 A PPG consists of voluntary patient representatives and practice staff who meet regularly to consider improvements in healthcare service provision supplied by the practice to patients.

 Wallingbrook Health Group PPG meets bi-monthly at the Health Centre in Chulmleigh.
-It represents Burrington (Jack Earnshaw), Chulmleigh (Shelley Sherman (Chair), Rosemary Rives – Roberts, Maggie Samuel, and Mary Bavidge), Lapford (Bill Graham).
+The PPG members represent a number areas covered by the practice.
+Our PPG members are: Shelley Sherman (Chair), Rosemary Rives–Roberts, Maggie Samuel, and Mary Bavidge from Chulmleigh, Jack Earnshaw from Burrington, Bill Graham from Lapford and Andrew Warner from Winkleigh.
 Practice staff members include a Wallingbrook Partner, Lucy Harris (Managing Partner).

 Any patient can apply to join the PPG via the Practice using the contact details provided or emailing wallingbrookppg@gmail.com Ideally volunteers will come from a cross-section of the community.